BlackArsenic88/ai-factory/README.md

 # Enterprise Use Cases📈
 - [Asset allocation](https://www.testandi.com): Predict the optimal weights of a diversified investment portfolio of New York Stock Exchange, Nasdaq, and S&P 500 equities with the highest Sharpe ratios.
 - [Large Language Models](https://blackarsenic88.github.io/ai-assistant/): Seamlessly integrate and fine tune AI language models like OpenAI's ChatGPT, Google Gemini, or Anthropic's Claude Opus into your enterprise websites and mobile apps to reduce customer service costs.
 - [Social Media Customer Acquisition Costs](https://blackarsenic88.github.io/advertising/).
-Optimize customer acquisition costs (CAC), sales conversions, and click-through rates to drive revenue and maximize return on ad spend.
+Optimize customer acquisition costs (CAC), sales conversions, and click-through rates (CTR)) to drive revenue and maximize return on ad spend.
 - And more!

 # License⚖️